odroe/socfony/README.md

 ## Community

-Socofny has a huge community of enthusiasts and developers who love open source programs.
+Socfony has a huge community of enthusiasts and developers who love open source programs.
 You can scan the QR code below to join the WeChat group to communicate with them.

 <img src="graphs/wechat_group_qr_code.jpg" width="200" height="200"/>